 - Take a pram, pushchair or wheelchair if practical

 - Take a dog (on a lead or under close control)

 - Take a short, reasonable detour to get round any illegal obstruction.

 Wherever you go, do not forget the Country Code.

-Staffordshire County Council, as Highway Authority, is responsible for the maintenance of public rights of way.
-A Parish Council has the power to maintain footpaths or bridleways in its area, but this does not remove responsibility from the Highway Authority.
+We, as the highway authority, is responsible for the maintenance of public rights of way.
+A parish council has the power to maintain footpaths or bridleways in its area, but this does not remove responsibility from the highway authority.